 Medigap policies are only available to people who already have Medicare Part A, which helps pay for hospital services, and Medicare Part B, which covers the cost for doctor services.
 People who have a Medicare Advantage plan cannot get a Medigap plan.

-To learn about Medigap plans offered in your area, you can use the online Medicare Personal Plan Finder or contact your state's department of insurance.
+To learn about Medigap plans offered in your area, you can use the online Medicare Plan Finder or contact your state's department of insurance.

 If you are going to buy a Medigap plan, the open enrollment period is six months from the first day of the month of your 65th birthday -- as long as you are also signed up for Medicare Part B -- or within six months of signing up for Medicare Part B. During this time, you can buy any Medigap policy at the same price a person in good health pays.
-If you try to buy a Medigap policy after six months, there is no guarantee that you'll be able to get coverage.
+If you try to buy a Medigap policy outside this window, there is no guarantee that you'll be able to get coverage.
 If you do get covered, your rates might be higher.

 For a Medigap plan, you pay a monthly premium to the insurance company in addition to your Medicare Part B premium.
 The cost of your Medigap policy depends on the type of plan you buy, the insurance company, your location, and your age.
 A standardized Medigap policy is guaranteed renewable -- even if you have health problems -- if you pay your premiums on time.

 However, you may have to wait up to six months for coverage if you have a pre-existing health condition.
 The insurer through which you buy your Medigap policy can refuse to cover out-of-pocket costs for pre-existing conditions during that period.
 After six months, the Medigap policy must cover the pre-existing condition.
 The exception to this rule is if you buy a Medigap policy during your open enrollment period and have had continuous "creditable coverage," or a health insurance policy for the six months before buying a Medigap policy.
 The Medigap insurance company cannot withhold coverage for a pre-existing condition in that case.